xod442/spymongo/README.md

 # To access mongodb
-- Find the docker web container name and run: `docker exec -it spymongo_reader mongo` docker exec -it spy-db bash
+- Run: `docker exec -it spy-db bash`

   Once at the container shell type: mongo
   You will be inside the mongo database

-  Mongo commands
+  Mongo commands:
   show dbs
   use<db_name>
   show collections
-  db.<collection-name>.count()
-  db.<collection-name>.find()   prints table
+  db.<collection-name>.count()  print number of records db.<collection-name>.find()   prints table

-# To run tests
-- Find the docker web container name and run: `docker exec -it spymongo_reader python tests.py`

 # Gets into the shell of the app container
-docker exec -it (reader container) bash
+docker exec -it spymongo_reader bash